avolkov/2017-11-14-3d-printing/main_script.rst

 So the story started some time ago where I was looking to get into 3D printing, and I've been mercilessly exploiting/taking care of hacklab 3d printers, where I printer a phone car holder and a tabled holder (do you see a pattern here?)

+3D printing workflow consists of getting any CAD design, converting it into a set of triangular meshes -- STL file, that converting that STL file into extruder movement commands that can be executed by a printer.

+Think if using OpenOffice to write a document, then converting it to a PS file that gets sent to a printer to be executed.

+In this talk I'm going to the opposite way, and at first show all the parts that make up a 3d printer, then the firmware that runs it, software that communicates with the said firmware, slicers that transform STL files into GCODE and finally CAD software that creates 3d objects.

 I've been following Thomas Salandeerer channel toms3d on youtube, and at some point in february there was a featured series on how to build a 3D printer from scratch.
+So I thought to myself, why not?

 TOM'S Guide
 ===========